sirixdb/sirix/README.md

 This deletes the node with ID 3 and in our case as it's an element node the whole subtree.
 For sure it's committed as revision 3 and as such all old revisions still can be queried for the whole subtree (or in the first revision it's only the element with the name "bar" without any subtree).

-## XDM/DOM-API
+## DOM alike API
-Think of the XDM-node low level API as a persistent (in the sense of storing it to disk/a flash drive) DOM interface for Sirix, whereas the transaction is based on a cursor:
+Think of this rather low level API as a persistent (in the sense of storing it to disk/a flash drive) DOM interface for Sirix, whereas nodes can be selected by a transactional cursor API by their unique identifier, which has been created during insertion with a sequence generator.
+Another DOM like API is available through our XQuery layer, which adds a simple Interface for in-memory node instances.
+However the low level API, which we are describing below doesn't have to have all nodes in-memory (and it usually doesn't).
+Nodes are fetched from variable length pages which have been either cached by a buffer manager in memory or reside on the flash drive or a spinning disk and have to be read from a file.

 ```java
 // Path to the database.